Shyft-to/solana-defi/general-grpc-examples/Typescript/add_a_reconnect_mechanism/README.md

     # or you can also use
     npx ts-node index.ts
     ```
-This will stream all the transactions from Pump.fun and parse the Pump.fun and Token Instructions.
+This will stream reconnect the gRPC automatically, in case of any disconnections.

 *Note: Please rename the `.env.sample` file to `.env` and input your env details before running the script.*